 Carbohydrates get a lot of negative press in the nutrition and fitness community!
 But why?
 I don’t know about you, but I love carbs and so do our bodies.
-It’s our bodies main source of energy.
+It’s our body’s main source of energy.
 The key is choosing them wisely, focusing on good quality, and proper timing of when you’re eating them.
-Timing being very important (I’ll explain more later).
+Timing is very important (I’ll explain more later).

 For those already consuming a diet high in other carbohydrates and low in minerals, rice (or any grain for that matter) isn’t the best option.
-Those on a high nutrient diet, that avoid inflammatory foods and have an active lifestyle may do great with moderate amount of rice consumption.
+Those on a high-nutrient diet, that avoid inflammatory foods and have an active lifestyle may do great with a moderate amount of rice consumption.

 Why Use Cauliflower Rice?

 When we first started eating cauliflower rice it was to reverse our cavities, (yes, I’ll share more in another post) we had to avoid foods that were high in phytic acid, and brown rice was high on this list.
-I also know that when trying to heal anything in or on the body eating foods that are light and easily digestible allows the body to put energy towards healing, rejuvenation, and rebuilding rather that just to maintain.
+I also know that when trying to heal anything in or on the body eating foods that are light and easily digestible allows the body to put energy towards healing, rejuvenation, and rebuilding rather than just maintaining.

-I’m a BIG believer that having a variety of fruits, vegetable, nuts, seeds, legumes, grains and as many leafy greens as possible will give you a well balance diet.
+I’m a BIG believer that having a variety of fruits, vegetables, nuts, seeds, legumes, grains, and as many leafy greens as possible will give you a well-balanced diet.
 But knowing when to use them is important and usually a challenge.
 It’s all about being aware of your body and what it needs.

-Let’s use my cavity for example, obviously my body was showing me that something in my diet/ lifestyle was unbalanced and needed to change, prior to shifting my diet, I was a high carb sugar addict and eating processed foods was an everyday occurrence.
-Knowing what I do now I can shift my diet to what I need and bring it back to balance, while and making sure I’m getting the nutrients my body needs to produce healthy teeth.
-This can concept can be used with any health issue, if you have problems with digestion, your skin, maybe your hair is really dry, let food be your medicine.
+Let’s use my cavity, for example, obviously, my body was showing me that something in my diet/ lifestyle was unbalanced and needed to change, prior to shifting my diet, I was a high-carb sugar addict, and eating processed foods was an everyday occurrence.
+Knowing what I do now I can shift my diet to what I need and bring it back to balance while making sure I’m getting the nutrients my body needs to produce healthy teeth.
+This can concept can be used with any health issue, if you have problems with digestion, your skin, or maybe your hair is really dry, let food be your medicine.